vega/altair/doc/documentation/displaying.rst

 >>> # save as SVG
 >>> chart.savechart('mychart.svg')  # doctest: +SKIP

-Internally, this requires the ``vl2png`` or ``vl2svg`` executables, which must either be in the system ``$PATH`` variable, or within the node binary directory specified by the command ``npm bin``.
+This command searches for the ``vl2png`` or ``vl2svg`` executable either in the ``npm bin`` location or in the system ``$PATH`` variable.

-This extra installation step is straightforward, but admittedly a bit clunky.
+The extra requirements here are straightforward, but the manual installation process is admittedly a bit clunky.
-We hope to find a way to streamline this in the future, but creating transparent interactions between Python packages and NodeJS packages remains challenging.
+We hope to find a way to streamline this in the future, but creating transparent interactions between Python packages and NodeJS packages remains a challenging area in general.
 If you have ideas on how to improve this aspect of Altair's user experience, please send comments or contributions via Altair's `Github Issue Tracker <https://github.com/altair-viz/altair/issues>`_.